-Welcome back!
+Welcome to the 2022-2023 academic year!
 This is a great moment to plan and declare your History major, minor, or cluster.
 The BA in history is a flexible major that consists of 10 courses, although many students exceed that number.
 The history minor requires 6 courses.
-The department also offer over sixteen options for the 3-course clusters in History.
+The department also offers over sixteen options for the 3-course clusters in History.
 For more info on declaring, please visit the following page: Declaring a major or minor

 First- and Second-Year Students

 Students in the Class of 2026 and 2025 should enroll in HIST 200 – Gateway to History.
 This course is required for the History major and serves as an introduction to historical practice.
 Gateway courses explore what professional historians actually do and how they do it.

 In Fall 2022, the department will offer a Gateway course: The City in History: London (Prof. Weaver).
 London counts for the European geographic region and covers the cultural and intellectual as well as the social and economic focus areas.
 The course satisfies both the pre and post-1800 requirements for the major and minor.